 Professor of Chemistry

 Professor Hammes-Schiffer received her B.A. degree in Chemistry from Princeton University in 1988 and her Ph.D. in Chemistry from Stanford University in 1993.
 After working as a postdoctoral fellow at AT&T Bell Laboratories, she was a faculty member at the University of Notre Dame from 1995-2000 and at The Pennsylvania State University from 2000-2012.
 In August 2012, Professor Hammes-Schiffer joined the faculty of the Department of Chemistry at the University of Illinois.
-She is also a Deputy Editor for The Journal of Physical Chemistry.
+She is also the Editor-in-Chief of Chemical Reviews.